- Bats Right, Throws Right

 - Born August 18, 1967 in Kishiwada Japan

 Kazuhiro Kiyohara was one of Japan's greatest sluggers for two decades.
 In high school, he was a star hitter.
 His team won the Koshien Tournament twice and finished second on a couple other occasions.
 After high school, he wanted to sign with the Yomiuri Giants but after they picked his teammate Masumi Kuwata 5 other teams got into a bidding war for Kiyohara's services.
 Kiyohara wound up with the Seibu Lions and made an immediate impact.
 As a rookie, he hit .304/.392/.584 with 31 home runs in 1986.
-He won Rookie of the Year honors in the Pacific League that year - the 31 HR matched the best by a Japanese Rookie of the Year and might be a rookie record (I can't find any record of anyone hitting more as a rookie).
+He won Rookie of the Year honors in the Pacific League that year - the 31 HR matched the best by a Japanese Rookie of the Year and tied Takeshi Kuwata's 27-year-old rookie record).
 He was selected to the first of 17 All-Star teams.
+He was the first teenager to go deep in a NPB All-Star Game.
+He was the youngest player to drive in a run in a NPB All-Star Game until Ko Matsukawa broke his mark 36 years later.

 In '89, Kiyohara's homer and walk totals continued to rise (35 and 94 respectively) and he again drew 5 walks in a game.
 He hit .283/.424/.578 and in June reached 100 career homers before his 22nd birthday, the quickest player in Nippon Pro Baseball history to hit 100.
 The Lions failed to make the post-season in their bid to become the first Pacific League team to win 4 straight Japan Series.